FoteiniK/YuGiOh-deck-browser/README.md

 # Yu-Gi-Oh! deck browser app

 A single-page React application with yu-gi-oh cards.
-When the user selects a card-name from the sidebar list,the selected card's detailed content is displayed on the main view.
+When the user selects a card-name from the sidebar list,the selected card's detailed content and image are displayed on the main view.

 ## App Overview and development proccess

-Initial app's setup was done using [webpack](https://github.com/webpack/webpack) , [babel](https://github.com/babel/babel) and [react packages](https://www.npmjs.com/package/react-dom/v/15.6.0-rc.1)
+Initial app's setup was done using [webpack](https://github.com/webpack/webpack) , [babel](https://github.com/babel/babel) and [react packages](https://www.npmjs.com/package/react-dom/v/15.6.0-rc.1).
+In order to get all deck cards info from the beginning, we made multiple fetch requests, using the Promise.all method.
+All the data returned from fetch requests were pushed to the main deck array.
+Deck array is passed via props to from parent Main component to children components, so the desired content is displayed accordingly.
+We keep the state info that changes inside Main, so every time there is a user interaction, children component's content changes in real time.

 ## Table of Contents